CharleneMcKeown/DevOps-and-Containers/README.md

 We need to deploy a database for the back end of our application.
 Azure SQL Database is a general purpose relational database managed service.
 There are a number of deployment options, and for this lab, we will deploy a single database managed via a SQL DB Server.
 Give your SQL Server a unique name (**unique-sqlserver-name** below)

-> NOTE: SQL Server names must be lowercase and unique.
+> NOTE: SQL Server names must be **lowercase** and unique.
+This is very important - otherwise your lab won't work.

 ``` bash
 	az sql server create -l westus -g vegasakslab -n unique-sqlserver-name -u sqladmin -p P2ssw0rd1234